 4. Audi A4 Avant

-Understated elegance is what the Audi A4 Avant offers.
+Understated elegance is what an Audi A4 Avant lease offers.
 In typical Volkswagen Group fashion, the A4 Avant has superb drivetrains available to it, as well as some high-power options too – these coming in the form of the diesel S4 or the 450hp petrol RS 4.
 Front- and quattro all-wheel drive are both offered, meaning there should be an A4 Avant model available to suit every possible need.

 5. Peugeot 508 SW